LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## The HLT instruction – Halt computer
+## The HLT instruction – HaLT computer
 Binary form:  1111 ****\
 Operation:  Halt computer \
 Example: HLT

 Stops further execution of computer instructions.
 It is an instruction with prefix 1111 and has no parameters. \

-This instruction has no parameter, so it will be implemented as an extended instruction. \
-The binary form for the extended HLT instruction will be: 1111 1111

 The timing diagram for the HLT instruction is as follows: